 Furthermore, AWS Lex is the open source tool behind Amazon’s personal assistant Alexa.
 This technology enables developers to integrate chatbots into mobile and web applications.
 AWS Polly, on the other hand, utilizes AI to automate voice to written text in 24 languages and 47 voices.

-This is a tool that enables developers to build intelligent assistants within almost all software applications.
-Often referred to as biologically inspired intelligence, ai-one’s Analyst Toolbox is equipped with the following:
+Often referred to as biologically inspired intelligence, the Analyst Toolbox is equipped with the following:

 - building agents